MADE-Apps/legerity/docs/ControlWrappers.md

 # Control wrappers

 The goal of the platform control wrappers is to provide an easy set of elements that surface up properties and actions of the actual controls within the UI to make it easier for you to write tests that interact with them.

 ## Usage

 Using a control wrapper in your test application is super simple.

-Where you want to find an element in the Appium driver that would usually return an AppiumWebElement or platform alternative, simply replace the `var` or Type to the intended control.
+Where you want to find an element in the Appium driver that would usually return an AppiumWebElement or platform alternative, simply replace the `var` or Type with the intended control.

 ```csharp
 Slider slider = this.Driver.FindElement(ByExtensions.AutomationId("MySlider"));